The most important thing you’ll ever do: Learn how to trust yourself

 This exactly exacerbates the problem with trusting ourselves.

 Sure, it might work for a while.
 You might be able to rally behind your higher self or act your way into right thinking for a stretch, but then you find yourself in the same limiting patterns, with the same emotional triggers, confronted by the same lack of trust, despair, and confusion.

-With years and years of practice, we might quell the demons of self-doubt; we might squash the discomfort of not knowing, but it actually doesn’t help with integration, self-connection, self-acceptance and deep self-love, all of which are needed to breed trust with our core.
+With years and years of practice, we might quell the demons of self-doubt; we might squash the discomfort of not knowing, but it actually doesn’t help with reconnecting to our hearts, integration, and deep self-love, all of which are needed to breed trust with our core.

 The last I checked, humans were not a Divine mistake.

 Our minds, our thoughts, our powerful egos, are just access points.
 They are guides into our hidden beliefs and coping mechanisms.
 But we are never going to heal our “wounds” and spiritual dis-ease if we keep dismissing the mind’s creations as “not real”, “not true”, or illusory.

 Logic doesn’t work on suppressed, emotional conditioning and imprinting.

 Muscling your way into believing what you “think” you should believe, is insanity.

 This disconnect; this sidestepping of human wounding and truths, is exactly why we don’t trust ourselves.
 It’s a subtle form of self-abandonment.
 When was the last time you felt deeply connected to and trusted someone who only told half-truths?; Who only showed you their most polished representative?